Guidance for architects facing bankruptcy or liquidation

 If you are facing professional financial difficulties you can reach out to an architectural professional body, the Architects Benevolent Society or the Insolvency Service.

 The Architects Benevolent Society provides support to people in times of crisis to help them to get back on their feet.
 Their support is free and eligibility doesn’t depend on being a member of any professional body but is instead based on your work experience in the UK.

 The Insolvency Service supports those in financial distress and, through their enquiry line, provides information on insolvency and sources of further advice such as options for dealing with debt.

 The availability of ongoing or run-off professional indemnity insurance (where the practice has ceased) will vary considerably according to the particular situation.
-It is important that you to establish what your exact circumstances are, and you should take advice from your insurance broker/provider or an insolvency practitioner on any steps that you can take to ensure your continued cover.
+You should establish what your exact circumstances are and take advice from your insurance broker/provider or an insolvency practitioner on any steps you can take to ensure your continued cover.